soloprime9/SearchOnly/src/app/posts/yeh-rishta-kya-kehlata-hai-15th-february-2026-written-update.md

 ## Next Episode Update

 Next we see tha rin upcoming episode that where Myra is thinking about her own mother, she is so unconfortable and break down in tear.
 Who will help Myra?
-For all these you can connect with us on [Today Written Update](https://www.todaywrittenupdate.blog/).
+For all these you can connect with us on [FondPeace Blog](https://www.fondpeace.com/blog/).

 ---